open5gs/open5gs/docs/_docs/guide/03-5g-eir.md

 ## 3. MongoDB records
 ---

 Equipment status records live in the `eir` collection.
 Each record requires `pei` and `status`; `supi` is optional and, when present, makes the record apply only to that subscriber's use of that device.
+A generic (PEI-only) record must have its `supi` field either omitted entirely or set to `null` — both are treated identically by lookups and by the unique index below; do not set `supi` to an empty string.

 ```javascript
 // Generic record: any subscriber using this PEI is whitelisted